Thank you for subscribing

 An asphalt road being fixed

-Hot mix asphalt is the most durable pothole fix, but cold mix can serve as an interim solution.
-Photo: Getty.
+Hot mix asphalt is the most durable pothole fix, but cold mix is often used as a interim solution.
+Photo: Getty

 Keep your distance